 1. Communication skills

-Carroll tells companies the single best thing they can do to improve employee satisfaction is to use effective communication skills.
+Carroll tells companies the single best thing they can do to improve employee satisfaction and show employee appreciation is to use effective communication skills.
 Ideally, employees should understand how decisions about compensation are made, on what basis, and when they can expect to hear about raises and performance.

 Employees often equate how much they’re paid with how much they’re valued, which might not be the case, especially for a small business under increasing financial pressures.
 Keeping your workers in the loop can help to alleviate this problem.